Pluscuamperfecto: The Spanish Tense That’s Way Easier Than It Sounds

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-What Is the Pluscuamperfecto?
+What is the Pluscuamperfecto?

 The pluscuamperfecto—or the “past perfect” or “pluperfect” in English—is one of Spanish’s many tenses used to talk about actions that happened in the past.

-When Do We Use the Pluscuamperfecto?
+When Do We Use the Pluperfect in Spanish?

 For example, take a look at this English sentence, paying particular attention to the verb conjugated in the past perfect.